 This course is intended for majors and non-majors and functions as a broad-based introduction to various forms of writing, such as short fiction, nonfiction, poetry and drama.
 Students also experiment with writing these genres.
 The class is usually comprised of technique and style discussions, reading assignments and writing exercises.
 Enrollees are introduced to the concept of a writing workshop, wherein they share pieces with peers in order to give and receive feedback.

 Short Story Writing

 This foundational course in short story writing is geared toward creative writing majors.
 Students learn about character, dialogue, voice, style and description in fiction.
 The course provides them with the opportunity to delve deeper into the analysis of selected short fiction and to work on stories of their own.
 Time is set aside for class discussion of student work as well as for re-writes.

 Students explore the genre of poetry in-depth through their own writing and that of published poets.
 Emphasis is placed on poetic style, voice and form in the verse, stanza and overall poem.
 Various styles and forms of poetry are examined, from free verse and ballad style to the quatrain, haiku and sonnet.
 Students learn about and practice with rhyming structures, meter, metaphor and imagery.
 They often work on one or more poems from drafting through final revisions with input from the class and instructor.

 The study of playwriting involves many of the same focuses as short story writing, such as dialogue, character and plot.
-While previous experience is typically not required for an introductory playwriting course, it is helpful if students who are not majors in a related field (such as communications or theatre) have some writing experience or background.
 Lectures about the playwright's craft are combined with writing exercises and analysis of selected plays.
 Traditional and experimental forms are both explored.
 Staged readings of student work help beginning playwrights see how plays come across in a performance setting.